 For anyone hoping that Brexit will make a difference, think again.
 The GDPR will be absorbed into UK law at the appropriate time, so little will change in the short term.

 What we do at Ascentor

-You must tell users of your website if you set cookies, and clearly explain what the cookies do and why.
+You must tell your website users if you set cookies and clearly explain what the cookies do and why.
 Some cookies are deemed strictly necessary and don’t need prior consent, but all other (non-essential) cookies do.
 You must obtain the user’s consent at the outset and in accordance with the requirements set out in the GDPR.

 We believe that knowledge of the data protection legislation, and its application, goes a long way to making your life easier in the long run.
 In this respect, the cost of preparation and prevention is considerably less than the consequence of dealing with an investigation that could itself, result in a fine, enforcement action and/or possible reputational damage.

 If you have any questions or concerns about how you are using cookies, please contact the team at Ascentor (using the box below) for an informal chat.
 You may also find the guidance on cookies by the Information Commissioner’s Office of help.